 1. Physical Presence Test

-A person who is physically out of the United States for at least 330 days in any 12 month period.
-It is not necessary for you to be in the country where you are working during that time.
-The only requirement is that you are not in the good old U.S. of A. It is common for people in their first year of placement abroad or for those who only intend to be abroad for a limited amount of time to use this calculation to qualify for the FEIE.
+A person who is physically in a foreign country for at least 330 days in any 12 month period will qualify under the physical presence test.
+It is not necessary for you to be in any given country during that time.
+The only requirement is that you are in a foreign country (excluding travel to Cuba against the embargo and excluding international water).
+It is common for people in their first year of placement abroad or for those who only intend to be abroad for a limited amount of time to use this test to qualify for the FEIE.
 This is also the choice for digital nomads and others who move around frequently and thus cannot establish a home base.